-Day 3: The ascent of the cone is hard going up loose volcanic scree – ‘two steps up, one step down’.
-Or, if you are a ‘mountain goat’, you can literately run up the screen moving on before it slips away under your feet.
+Day 3: The ascent of the cone is hard going up loose volcanic scoria – ‘two steps up, one step down’.
+Or, if you are a ‘mountain goat’, you can literately run up the scoria moving on before it slips away under your feet.
 From Arcopodo, the climb is about 600 m and takes about 3-4 hours for normal humans.
 Start at 0200 hrs to be at the summit for sunrise.
 Dawn is very cold on the summit – jackets, balaclavas, gloves!

 If you arrive before dawn you can see the glowing cinders in the eruptions.
 Do not get too close to the crater rim – follow the advice of the guides.
 If conditions are unsafe due to increased volcanic activity – descend!